Camp Ivy - Dog training in Portland, Oregon

 Where puppies grow!

 Start your puppy with Camp Ivy at the age of 4-6 months, then see them grow while they age and mature in my program into appropriate adult dogs!
-They start with mastering basic social skills & expectations — appropriately playing with other dogs, acting calm around strangers and other animals, relaxing while being groomed, enjoying in new environments, and beyond!
-Your puppies then graduates to more advanced requested behaviors: recall, sit, stay, leave it, and more.
+They start with mastering basic social skills & expectations — appropriately playing with other dogs, acting calm around strangers and other animals, relaxing while being groomed, enjoying new environments, and beyond!
+Your puppy then graduates to more advanced requested behaviors: recall, sit, stay, leave it, and more.

 Camp Ivy is a life-long training program, so puppies start young and continue to grow as they become adults.
 Learning doesn’t stop for us, why should it for our dogs?
 Start pups young and keep it fun!